hirigaray/mu-puzzle/README.md

 # MU-puzzle

-Open with `guile -l repl.ss` or use your favorite Scheme implementation.
+Open with `guile -l main.ss` or use your favorite Scheme implementation.